johnnycapra/Data_Engineering_Project/README.md

             port = port
             )
         ```
-    - Execute pick players function
+    - Execute PickFantasyPlayers:
         - Enter player first and last name (Player name must be capitolized) in the input field.
-        - Type 'done' if you only want to add a couple of players to your team.
         - You are allowed to add up to 6 players on a team.
+        - Once done adding team members click the finish and push button.
         - A team name is required, do not use spaces.
-        - Once complete your team will automatically be output to a csv file in the output_data directory
+        - Once complete your team will automatically be output to a csv file in the output_data directory and to your postgresql DB.

 ## Ethical Considerations